rallyhealth/sbt-git-versioning/README.md

 [GitVersioningPlugin](blob/master/src/main/scala/com/rallyhealth/versioning/GitVersioningPlugin.scala)
 focuses on automatically determining the value of the `version` setting.
-The `version` is determined by looking at git history (for previous tags) and the state of the working directly.
+The `version` is determined by looking at git history (for previous tags) and the state of the working directory.
 Read on for the exact details.

 ## Usage